Dyslexia In The Workplace

 Much has been written about the link between dyslexia and entrepreneurial success and the potential power of the dyslexic thought.
 So what are the characteristics of the dyslexic thinking style that can result in this success?

-• creative and strongly imaginative.
+- creative and strongly imaginative

-• naturally more curious than most.
+- naturally more curious than most

-• an ability to look at situations differently to others.
+- an ability to look at situations differently to others

-• A natural ability to find unusual connections
+- A natural ability to find unusual connections

-When this is combined with drive, persistence and determination, it can be a powerful mix.
+Combined with drive, persistence and determination, it can be a powerful mix.

 Overcoming difficulties

-In order for dyslexic thinkers to overcome their difficulties, they need to understand their unconventional thinking style and they may need to adapt their reading, writing and learning skills.
+However, in order for dyslexic thinkers to overcome their difficulties, they need to understand their unconventional thinking style and they may need to adapt their reading, writing and learning skills.

 Learning these new skills can be achieved thorough structured, individually tailored training.
 Compared with the costs of replacing and redeveloping staff, the investment in such a programme is very small, and the potential benefits can be significant.